brunetton/i3-workspacesgrid/readme.md

 ## Beta version !

 As the core functionallity is working (moving to workspaces, move-container-to-workspace), all of this is not totaly user-friendly.

-Configuration may be updated soon.
+A graphical feedback should be added.

 ## Installation